Complete condensation of photon noise in nonlinear dissipative systems: Lasers based on sharply nonlinear loss

 The combined effect of the gain-medium and the cavity loss on the equation of motion for the photon probabilities is

 where

-with $A$ being the linear gain coefficient and $n_s$ being the saturation photon number.
+with $A$ the linear gain coefficient and $n_s$ the saturation photon number.
 Here, we have assumed that the gain medium is resonant with the cavity.
 Few qualitative changes are introduced by including a finite detuning.
+Note that the value of $A$ which ensures consistency with Eq.
+(S49) is $A = R_{\text{sp}}N_0$.